rook/rook/PendingReleaseNotes.md

   created.
 Previously, it was ignored when a cluster was first installed.
 - Upgrades have drastically improved, Rook intelligently checks for each daemon state before and after upgrading.
 To learn more about the upgrade workflow see [Ceph Upgrades](Documentation/ceph-upgrade.md)
 - Rook Operator now supports 2 new environmental variables: `AGENT_TOLERATIONS` and `DISCOVER_TOLERATIONS`.
 Each accept list of tolerations for agent and discover pods accordingly.
+- Ceph daemons now run under 'ceph' user and not 'root' anymore (monitor or osd store already owned by 'root' will keep running under 'root')

 ## Breaking Changes